-In 1991, Washington fielded one of the most dominant teams ever in the NFL – and perhaps the greatest all-around season in franchise history.
-The Redskins were a hard-nosed, determined group that year, starting the season with an 11-0 record.
+In 1991, Washington fielded one of the most dominant teams ever in the NFL -- and perhaps the greatest all-around season in franchise history.
+Washington was a hard-nosed, determined group that year, starting the season with an 11-0 record.
 They finished 14-2 and then devoured Atlanta and Detroit by a combined score of 65-17 in their first two postseason contests.

-Going into Super Bowl XXVI, the Redskins were well-prepared for the Buffalo Bills; the team had an intense, hard-hitting week of practice leading up to the game.
+Going into Super Bowl XXVI, Washington was well-prepared for the Buffalo Bills; the team had an intense, hard-hitting week of practice leading up to the game.
 The Bills were 13-3 in the regular season and had the NFL's most explosive offense, a group that featured running back Thurman Thomas.

-Even though the first quarter of Super Bowl XXVI was scoreless, the Redskins' offense had two scoring opportunities deep in Buffalo 's territory.
+Even though the first quarter of Super Bowl XXVI was scoreless, Washington's offense had two scoring opportunities deep in Buffalo 's territory.
 Holder Jeff Rutledge botched the snap on a Chip Lohmiller field goal and quarterback Mark Rypien threw a rare interception, ending two drives.

 The offense started clicking on full cylinders in the second quarter, roaring out to a 17-0 lead on a Lohmiller 34-yard field goal, a 10-yard touchdown pass from Rypien to Earnest Byner and a 1-yard TD plunge by Earnest Byner.

 Just 16 seconds into the third quarter, the lead was 24-0.
-On Buffalo 's first offensive play of the second half, the Redskins sent linebacker Andre Collins on a disguised blitz, confusing Bills quarterback Jim Kelly.
+On Buffalo 's first offensive play of the second half, Washington sent linebacker Andre Collins on a disguised blitz, confusing Bills quarterback Jim Kelly.
 He floated a pass right to linebacker Kurt Gouveia, who returned it 23 yards to the Buffalo 2.
-One play later, Riggs crossed the goal line to increase the Redskins' lead.
+One play later, Riggs crossed the goal line to increase Washington's lead.

 Here's a gallery remembering the Redskins' 37-24 victory over the Bills in Super Bowl XXVI that took place on Jan.
 26, 1992.